Can Going Through the Menopause Cause Thrush?

 What can I do to get rid of thrush during menopause?

-You can treat vaginal thrush with an antifungal treatment, as seen in our HANX Fix service.
-The choice and formulation depends on individual factors and the patient’s preference.
-This can include a pessary which is a tablet inserted into the vagina, a capsule that is swallowed, and an anti-fungal cream.
+Often, it's hard to get hold of a doctor's appointment, take time off work to schlep down to the nearest GP - or plain old uncomfortable announcing to the whole chemist queue that your discharge is a bit dodgy.
+We launched vaginal thrush antifungal treatment, which you can order with same-day-dispatch and discreet packaging.
+The choice and formulation depends on individual factors and your preference, and include a pessary which is a tablet inserted into the vagina, a capsule that is swallowed, or an anti-fungal cream.
 Mostly, an initial treatment with an anti-fungal pessary or anti-fungal orally will clear the infection.

-While we’re here, vaginal itching and vaginal dryness is a common symptom of menopause.
+Vaginal itching and vaginal dryness is a common symptom of menopause, too.
 Experiencing pain or discomfort during sex?
 We recommend you reach for a gentle, water-based and pH-balanced lubricant to ease things along.
-HANX Lubricant is vegan, made from just seven natural ingredients and developed to be as close to the real thing as possible - shop now.
+Based on my experience working in NHS sexual health and obstetrics, we've developed our HANX Lubricant to be vegan, made from just seven natural ingredients and pH-matched as close to the 'real thing' as possible for zero negative feels.